Im-Bee/golf-balls/README.md

 ## Description

 Simple opengl js render.
 Frontend requests from backend transformation matrices of our golf balls and renders them.
-Works surprisingly well if client is running on separate pc.
+Works surprisingly well if client and backend is running on separate PCs.